Date of Award

 Scholarly Commons Citation

 Ho, Joon Fui, "The Static Thrust Characterization of the Quatra Aerrow Q100XL Engine for Flight Performance Prediction of the 1/3-scaled Cessna 172P Model" (2000).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 84.